adambard/learnxinyminutes-docs/python3.html.markdown

 print("I'm Python.
 Nice to meet you!")  # => I'm Python.
 Nice to meet you!

 # By default the print function also prints out a newline at the end.
-# Use the optional argument end to change the end character.
+# Use the optional argument end to change the end string.
 print("Hello, World", end="!")  # => Hello, World!

 # Simple way to get input data from console
 input_string_var = input("Enter some data: ") # Returns the data as a string
 # Note: In earlier versions of Python, input() method was named as raw_input()

-# No need to declare variables before assigning to them.
+# There are no declarations, only assignments.
 # Convention is to use lower_case_with_underscores
 some_var = 5
 some_var  # => 5